Forecasting Commencing Enrolments Under Data Sparsity: A Zero-Shot Time Series Foundation Models Framework for Higher

-For \textbf{RQ1}, state-of-the-art TSFMs demonstrate strong effectiveness for zero-shot forecasting of new student enrolments, particularly in institutional settings characterised by limited historical data, privacy constraints, and exposure to external shocks.
-Across domestic and international enrolment cohorts, zero-shot TSFMs consistently match or outperform classical benchmarks without requiring task-specific fine-tuning.
-Empirically, models equipped with appropriate inductive biases exhibit robust generalisation under data sparsity.
-Compact models, such as Chronos-Bolt-Tiny and Chronos-Bolt-Small, perform especially well for domestic enrolments, where the data-generating process is relatively smooth and dominated by short-to-medium memory.
+For \textbf{RQ1}, the findings demonstrate that state-of-the-art TSFMs provide zero-shot enrolment forecasting in institutional settings constrained by short historical records and privacy restrictions.
+Across both domestic and international cohorts, zero-shot TSFMs match or outperform classical benchmarks without the operational overhead of task-specific fine-tuning.

-The priors learned by pre-trained models provide effective regularisation, enabling stable forecasts that exceed baseline performance.
-Larger TSFM variants do not necessarily yield superior performance in this regime, highlighting that increased capacity can amplify noise when sample sizes are small.

-For new international enrolments, which are more sensitive to exogenous shocks, masked-encoder TSFMs such as Moirai-Small and Moirai-Base achieve the strongest zero-shot accuracy in the absence of covariates.
-This suggests that broad cross-domain pre-training enables these models to internalise generic patterns associated with regime shifts and recovery dynamics.
-When leakage-safe external covariates are introduced, particularly engineered Google Trends features, Moirai-Base becomes the top-performing model, indicating that masked-encoder TSFMs can exploit demand-proxy signals when conditioning is stable.

-These gains are achieved without institutional fine-tuning, thereby reducing deployment overhead in settings with only a small number of annual forecast origins.
-Nonetheless, the consistent reductions in point-error metrics across cohorts and covariate settings indicate clear practical value.
-The results support TSFMs as a scalable, low-maintenance, and competitive solution for student enrolment forecasting, with performance contingent on model capacity, cohort characteristics, and the availability of well-designed exogenous signals.